DanHodges/DR_Annotate_FB/README.md

 ## About

 This is a client side app that uses firebase to store json.
 Users can update, add, and remove annotations from chapter of a book.
+Only annotations for chapters 8 & 9 have been added to the database.

 ## Known Issues & Notes
 Adding annotations is a little buggy.
 The adding process isn't super intuitive.
 Version 2 will feature clear messages with data